wp-plugins/thecartpress/readme.txt

 == Changelog ==
 = 1.1.7.2 =
 * Top Sellers widget
+* Taxonomy rewrite bug (thanks to the community)
+* CSS responsive styles

 = 1.1.7.1 =
 * Notice: "tcp_shopping_cart_empty" is a new template to display a message in the Shopping Cart and Checkout pages (Suggested in the community)